solesen1992/Event_booking/README.md

 # Event booking desktop application
 Event booking desktop application for 1000fryd.
 The project uses observer pattern, threads and a database.
 Languages used: Java and MS SQL.
+It also uses a three-layer architecture (UI, controller and model layer) and DAO-pattern.

 It was a group project made in the spring of 2024.